Join CSFI on LinkedIn,

 You will be on the frontline of cyber threat intelligence and your mission is to meet cyber threats head-on, whenever they emerge.
 The CSFI CTI Team responds to Requests for Information (RFIs) quickly and efficiently.
 You will develop customized cyber threat solutions to answer the RFIs tasking.

-The CSFI CTI Team seeks talented and unique individuals to become CTI Analyst Interns.
+The CSFI CTI Team seeks talented and unique individuals to become CTI Interns.
 You will assess and identify foreign and domestic cyber threats.
 The nature of RFIs vary but the impact matters.

 Your work will aid in spreading awareness of cyber threats across the Intelligence Community.
 Interns are expected to work 15-20 hours per week, with weekly check-ins.
 We are entirely remote, work asynchronously and seek talented people all over the world.
 If you are passionate about the mission and want to be at the forefront of the next generation of cyber intelligence, you are in the right place.